surafeltilahun/Azure-Machine-Learning-Study-Material/AML.md

 3. Machine Learning
 Contains number of libraries that enables a Data Scientist to perform machine learning.

-# What is Azure Machine Learning
+# What is Azure Machine Learning?

 A platform for operating machine learning workloads in the cloud.